Laminar and transiently disordered dynamics of a magnetic skyrmion pipe flow: Results and Discussion

-\vbox{} \textbf{Transition from pipe flow to open-channel flow.} In fluid dynamics, a laminar flow may transform into a transitional flow and further to a turbulent flow as the Reynolds number increases.
+In fluid dynamics, a laminar flow may transform into a transitional flow and further to a turbulent flow as the Reynolds number increases.
 The speed of the fluid plays an important role on the transition as the Reynolds number increases with the flow speed.
 To explore similar phenomena in the skyrmion pipe flow, we apply a moderately large current to drive the system as the skyrmion speed increases with $j$.
-For the system driven by a uniform current, we do not find the laminar-turbulent transition for a moderate range of $j=10-40$ MA cm$^{-2}$, however, we observe a transition of the skyrmion pipe flow into an open-channel flow due to the skyrmion deformation-induced skyrmion Hall effect (see \blue{Supplementary Video~3}).
-In Fig.~\ref{FIG2}, we show the system driven by $j=40$ MA cm$^{-2}$ as an example [Figs.~\ref{FIG2}(a)-\ref{FIG2}(h)].
-We do not simulate the system driven by $j>40$ MA cm$^{-2}$ considering that applying a very large current may be unrealistic in experiments.
+For the system driven by a uniform current, we do not find the laminar-turbulent transition for a moderate range of $j=10-50$ MA cm$^{-2}$, however, we observe a transition of the skyrmion pipe flow into an open-channel flow due to the skyrmion deformation-induced skyrmion Hall effect (see \blue{Supplementary Video~3}~\cite{SM}).
+In Fig.~\ref{FIG6}, we show the system driven by $j=40$ MA cm$^{-2}$ as an example.